 Transferring a Vehicle Title in Wisconsin – Smog Check Needed?

 Wisconsin residents getting a vehicle title transferred into their name must get the vehicle to pass a smog check within 45 days of the vehicle getting registration.
 This requirement only pertains to vehicles that have not already passed a smog check within 180 days before the title transfer.

 Do Sellers Give Buyers a Valid Smog Certificate?

 If a seller does not provide a valid smog certificate for a vehicle that passed a smog check within 180 days of the sale of the vehicle, the new owner must get the vehicle to pass a smog check within 45 days of getting the vehicle registered.
 If the new vehicle owner does not get the vehicle tested within the 45-day timeframe after buying the vehicle and getting it titled, WinDOT will suspend their registration.

 Special Tips to Pass the Wisconsin Emissions Test

 Wisconsin vehicle owners may want to get their vehicles tested as soon as they receive their first testing notice.
-Allow extra time to get any needed repairs done before the vehicle’s tabs expires.
-Also, if a vehicle owner plans to be out of town during the date when their tabs expires, planning early will give owners time to meet the deadline.
+Allow extra time to get any needed repairs done before the vehicle’s tabs expire.
+Also, if a vehicle owner plans to be out of town during the date when their tabs expire, planning early will give owners time to meet the deadline.
 Here are some tips to keep in mind to ensure passing a Wisconsin vehicle emissions test:

 - Make sure the vehicle does not have its “Check Engine” light on; If it does, it will not pass the test.
 To fix, check to make sure the gas cap is on tight and is not broken.
 Keep the sealing surfaces in the cap clean so it can make a good seal.
 If it is not, tighten it and drive around to see if the light goes off.